Breadcrumb

 - Other medicines, such as fludrocortisone or midodrine.
 These may help you feel less dizzy or weak when sitting up or standing after lying down.

-There are safe non-traditional treatments that can relieve pain and stress, ease muscle tension, help you feel better and healthier, and improve your outlook and quality of life.
+There are safe non-traditional treatments that can relieve pain and stress, ease muscle tension, and help you feel better and healthier.

 Some popular complementary treatments include: